RexLogger/ishanrocks16/README.md

 - 👋 Hi, I’m @ishanrocks16
 - 👀 I’m interested in AI and GUI development
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and JS
 - 💞️ I’m looking to collaborate on AI projects
 - 📫 Reach me on discord @ishan_raxt16#3128